KiddoKodes/ppdecoder/README.md

-# QR Code Parser Web App
+# Promptpay QR Code Parser Web App

-This is a simple web application that allows users to upload or drag-and-drop a QR code image, decode it, and display the parsed PPInfo details in a table.
+This is a simple web application that allows users to upload or drag-and-drop a QR code image, decode it, and display the parsed Promptpay details in a table.

 ## Features

 - Drag and drop QR code image upload
 - Display decoded QR code text
-- Extract and display PPInfo details
+- Extract and display Promptpay details
 - User-friendly interface with highlighted drag-and-drop area

 ## Installation